Azure-Samples/ms-identity-ciam-dotnet-tutorial/2-Authorization/3-call-own-api-dotnet-core-daemon/README.md

 1. Open the `ToDoListApi\appsettings.json` file.
 1. Find the key `TenantId` and replace the existing value with your Azure AD tenant/directory ID.
-1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of `ciam-todolist-webapi-daemon-v2` app copied from the Azure portal.
+1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of `ciam-todolist-webapi` app copied from the Azure portal.

 #### Register the client app (ciam-daemon-console-v2)